Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: The geometry of DPP and relation to Simpson's paradox

-The DPP is keenly related to the Simpson's paradox, another puzzling phenomenon said to occur when the marginal expectation of a random variable seemingly takes value outside the range of the conditional expectations of the same variable from which it is aggregated.
+The DPP is keenly related to the Simpson's paradox~\citep{blyth1972simpson}, another puzzling phenomenon that occurs when the marginal expectation of a random variable apparently takes value outside the range of the conditional expectations of the same variable from which it is aggregated.
 Simpson's paradox is a consequence of incoherent marginalization: sources of conditional information were aggregated against different, as opposed to the same, marginal distributions of the conditioning variable.
 When the difference is substantial, the marginal expectation may appear out of range, which is otherwise mathematically impossible had the marginalization been done coherently.

+The Simpson's paradox has been studied extensively in the statistics literature, in particular in the context of causal inference from observational studies.
+The paradox is suspect when there may exist unmeasured confounding variables that introduce systematic discrepancies in the marginalization schemes of a quantity of interest.
+While not a mathematical anomaly, the presence of the Simpson's paradox undermines the trustworthiness of the inference and the causal implication it may have on external generalizations \citep[][chapter 6]{pearl2009causality}; see also \cite{armistead2014resurrecting,christensen2014comment,liu2014comment,pearl2014understanding} for a recent discussion.
+For this reason, sensitivity analysis in causal inference seeks to establish deterministic bounds to exclude scenarios that are essentially equivalent to the Simpson's paradox \citep{ding2016sensitivity}.

+In what follows, we make precise the analogy between Simpson's paradox and the DPP, using the same hypothetical example of a drug efficacy study as set up in Section~\ref{subsec:geometry}.
+We will see that when the prior and posterior means in the conjugate Gaussian model are regarded as two point estimators of the quantity of interest to be aggregated, as it has been the case with our investigation, DPP is precisely a manifestation of the Simpson's paradox.

+Suppose the clinical study of the efficacy of a drug against a placebo consists of two phases.
+A pilot study is conducted first, followed by a full clinical trial.
+In the practical design of large-scale experiments, pilot studies are often performed to provide preliminary guidance for the subsequent full experiment, and are usually smaller and more cost-effective.
+If the Bayesian approach is employed to analyze all available observations, information supplied by the pilot study is naturally understood as the source of prior information, relative to the full experiment that supplies the data likelihood.

-When the prior and posterior means in conjugate normal models are regarded as point estimators of a quantity of interest, as it has been the case with our investigation, DPP is precisely a manifestation of the Simpson's paradox in the following sense.
-Let $T_1$ and $T_2$ be the estimators of the drug and placebo efficacy respectively. $Z$ is the indicator variable of whether the observation is made through a pilot study ($Z=0$), which corresponds to the prior, or a full clinical trial ($Z=1$) which corresponds to the likelihood.
+Let $T_1$ and $T_2$ be the estimators of the drug and placebo efficacy respectively.
+Let $Z$ be the indicator variable of whether the observation is made through the pilot study ($Z=0$), which corresponds to the prior, or the full clinical trial ($Z=1$) which corresponds to the likelihood.
 Write

 with the understanding that the expectations are each taken with respect to a distinct and independent sample drawn from a (possibly finite) population.

 Let $\boldsymbol{w}=\left(w,1-w\right)^{\top}$ be the sample marginal distribution of $Z$, that is the fraction of subjects assigned to the pilot study versus the clinical trial.
 Write $\boldsymbol{\mu}_{1}=\left(\mu_{1}^{\pi},\mu_{1}^{L}\right)$ and $\boldsymbol{\mu}_{2}=\left(\mu_{2}^{\pi},\mu_{2}^{L}\right)$.
 If $Z$ is independent of $T_{1}$ and $T_{2}$, the marginal expected linear contrast can be written as